dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_3.md

 > Given an diophantine equation explain how to use the gadgets you developed above to create a net which weakly compute its result.

 Diophantine equations are over the integer domain.
-However, Petri nets have natural number of tokens.
+However, places in Petri nets can only contain a natural number of tokens.
 To represent a variable $x$ in the Petri net, we split is into a positive ($x₊$) and negative part ($x₋$) such that $x = x₊ - x₋$.
-Taking to negate a number we just exchange the role of the negative and positive places.
+If we want to negate a number, we just swap the tokens in the negative and positive place.

 Then the nets follow the steps:
 * For each monomial: